 Communication is key

-Traffic does not always mean conversions
+Traffic does not always mean immediate conversions